This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 ---|---|

-Affirmation of Jesus’ Divinity | The resurrection affirms that Jesus is the Son of God and validates his sacrificial death on the cross. |
+Affirmation of Jesus’ Divinity | The resurrection proves Jesus is the Son of God and confirms his sacrifice on the cross. |

-Hope for Eternal Life | Provides hope and assurance of life after death, assuring believers that death is a transition to eternal life. |
+Hope for Eternal Life | It gives hope and assurance of life after death, showing death is just a step to eternal life. |

-Foundation for Early Church | Served as the foundation for the establishment of the early Church and the spread of Christianity. |
+Foundation for Early Church | It was the basis for the early Church’s start and the spread of Christianity. |

-Forgiveness of Sins and Redemption | Affirms Christian belief in the forgiveness of sins through faith in Jesus and the promise of redemption. |
+Forgiveness of Sins and Redemption | It confirms Christian belief in forgiving sins through faith in Jesus and the promise of redemption. |

 Theories and Arguments Against the Resurrection